Carpal Tunnel Release

 Pricing*

 *The prices shown are minimum guide prices only.
 Diagnostic scans and investigations are not included unless otherwise stated.
-The exact cost of treatment will be made clear to you before you proceed.

 This document is intended for information purposes only and should not replace advice your healthcare team gives you.
 This information is published under license from EIDO Healthcare UK and is protected by copyright.
 Other than for your personal, non-commercial use, you may not copy, print, download or otherwise reproduce it.